 Country of Origin: Dominican Republic

-The Angel’s Anvil 2018 was produced in one vitola – a 5 1/2 x 52 Genios.
+The Angel’s Anvil 2019 was made available in one size – a 6 1/8 x 50 Toro.
 The cigars were presented in 20-count boxes.

-The band to the Crowned Heads Angel’s Anvil 2018 is similar to previous editions, but with a different color scheme.
-The band itself has a white and blue background.
-At the center of the band is the blue Angel’s Anvil logo consisting of a blue “T” along with two interlocking letter A’s sitting on a white background inside a gold circle.
-There is an outer ring surrounding that circle in gold with some arc-shaped segments.
-The first segment is on the upper part of the ring and says “THE ANGEL’S ANVIL” in red font – arranged in a curved fashion on a white background.
-Going clockwise is a blue colored segment with a gold adornment; toward the bottom is the text “TAA-2018” arranged in a curved fashion in red font on a white background, and finally, there is another blue colored segment with a gold adornment.
-To the left and right of the circular pattern are gold medallions and gold adornments on a blue background.
+There are two bands on The Angel’s Anvil 2019.
+The primary band to the Crowned Heads Angel’s Anvil 2019 is similar to previous editions, but with a different color scheme.
+The band itself has a black and silver color scheme.
+At the center of the band is the black Angel’s Anvil logo consisting of a “T” along with two interlocking letter A’s sitting on a silver background.
+There is a black colored outer ring surrounding that circle.
+On the upper part of the ring it says “THE ANGEL’S ANVIL” in silver font – arranged in a curved fashion.
+Going clockwise is a silver adornment; toward the bottom is the text “TAA-2019” arranged in a curved fashion, and finally, there is another silver adornment.
+To the left and right of the circular pattern are black medallions and silver adornments on a silver background.

-A straight cut was used to remove the cap of The Angel’s Anvil 2018.
-Once the cap was removed, it was time to commence with the pre-light draw.
-The dry draw delivered a mix of natural tobacco balanced out nicely with both sweet and slightly bitter notes.
-There was also a subtle woody note and a touch of spice.
-I deemed this to be a satisfactory pre-light draw.
-At this point, it was time to light up The Angel’s Anvil 2018 and see what this cigar would bring to the table.
+A straight cut was used to remove the cap of The Angel’s Anvil 2019.
+From that point, it was on to the pre-light draw ritual.
+The cold draw delivered a mix of chocolate, earth, cedar, and maduro sweetness (a cross of dried fruit and natural tobacco).
+This was a satisfactory pre-light draw.
+At this point, it was time to remove the footer band, light up the Crowned Heads Angel’s Anvil 2019 and see what the smoking experience would deliver.